adobe-type-tools/psautohint/doc/AC.md

 Copy hints to earlier elements in the path, if possible, so hint substitution can start sooner.

-Don't allow hint substitution at short elements, so remove any if they exist.
+Don’t allow hint substitution at short elements, so remove any if they exist.
 Short is considered less than 6 units.

 Go through path element looking for pairs.
 If this pair is compatible